saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 GPU busy: 700ms / 1000ms = 70% (30% idle between calls!)
 ```

-This normally happens if you have are using a reasoning agent or a support agent, which needs to make multiple LLM calls to generate a response.
+This normally happens if you are using a reasoning agent or created a custom agent, which needs to make multiple LLM calls to generate a response.

 In such situations, a better way to achieve higher GPU utilisation is by allowing more concurrent users: